 There are over one Million people that are or were champions of some Martial Art or sport in this world and many more that live in another era.
 Where do you rank on this scale?
 What happen if each one of them had attacked you?

 Well it is easier to compare a model than compare each one of them.
-So Pure Krav Maga's ideas is to teach the most efficient way to do everything and the most efficient way to manage training time.
+So Pure Krav Maga's idea is to teach the most efficient way to do everything and the most efficient way to manage training time.

 This means that you identify any potential danger and process of fighting between two individuals, and you draw conclusions from it and universal training plans.
+You basically learn all the most efficient methods of attacks possible intensively!

 Some people take any possible form of Martial Art and keep taking them out of a fear that maybe there is something out there that they are missing or should learn.